bitovi/academy/src/angular/16-order-service/order-service.md

 ## P2: What You Need to Know

-- The method signatures for the methods you'll be adding to `OrderService`:
+- The method signatures for the methods you’ll be adding to `OrderService`:
   - `getOrders(): Observable<{data: Order[]}>` should make a `GET` request
   - `createOrder(orderForm: CreateOrderDto): Observable<Order>` should make a `POST` request
   - `updateOrder(order: Order, status: string): Observable<Order>` should make a `PUT` request to `/orders/<order-id>`